 (Tested using a Samsung Note 9, Sony 1Z DAP, and a Xi Audio Broadway Amp in balanced mode).

-Pairing with a Samsung Note 9 and Sony’s 1Z was relatively straight forward.
+Pairing with a Samsung Note 9 and Sony’s 1Z was relatively straightforward.
 Simply fire up the BT on the source devices and scan and make sure the D90 is in BT mode and it should find the label “D90” quite easily and prompt for a pairing.
 There are no codes to enter like ‘0000’ as far as I can tell.

 Some sources will automatically transmit to the highest codec possible but for the Note 9 I can activate LDAC independently and the D90 received the signal seamlessly.
 I do see a 96kHz sample rate also on the OLED screen for the D90 so I presume it is recognizing the LDAC signal.
 When I turn off LDAC it switches to 44.1kHz on the D90 screen.

-The D90 wireless range is very good though this is not a huge requirement for a house setup for me.
+The D90 wireless range is very good though this is not a huge requirement for a house set up for me.
 I tend to see that as an essential portable audio measurement.
 The sync rates when using the D90 BT mode for video playback on the laptop are also very tight.

 Overall, the D90 is not what I expected from an AKM chipset implementation and represents a break from the more colored house sounds of the 4490 and 4497.
-Of course, amps can weigh in with their own coloration which is why sometimes DAC’s are a bit harder to mail in terms of their own signature.
+Of course, amps can weigh in with their own coloration which is why sometimes DACs are a bit harder to mail in terms of their own signature.

-However, we did come comparison work recently with the new Cayin iDAC-6 MK2 and it is a fairly neutral tone compared to the Sabre-infused Cayin pure DAC Ha! that feels like a legacy role reversed because it always used to be Sabre DACs were the neutral performers.
+However, we did come comparison work recently with the new Cayin iDAC-6 MK2 and it is a fairly neutral tone compared to the Sabre-infused Cayin pure DAC Ha! that feels like a legacy role reversed because it always used to be Sabre DACs that were the neutral performers.

 Now when I say neutral I mean primarily the low-end.
 The D90 bass via the Broadway is very nicely defined, nothing soft at all about it.
-It does seem quite linear right up to the lower-mids or relatively uncolored compared to the Cayin iDAC-6 MK2’s organic earthy sound.
+It does seem quite linear right up to the lower mids or relatively uncolored compared to the Cayin iDAC-6 MK2’s organic earthy sound.

 Not as crunchy or bombastic as the Qutest either but tighter and cleaner than the Yulong DA10 AK4497 implementation which I found very soft.

 The D90 neutral low-end and softer treble adds a bit more ‘midrange emphasis’ to the presentation.
 However, upper mids percussion sound smooth and quite agreeable with plenty of staging width on display on the Broadway amp.
-That is one thing that initially struck me it just how good the level of instrumental separation is on the combos we used with the D90.
+That is one thing that initially struck me is just how good the level of instrumental separation is on the combos we used with the D90.